Graffiti in Toronto: Bylaws

-The Council of the City of Toronto has adopted a graffiti bylaw in 2005 (revised in 2011) that lists definitions, prohibitions, and the cost of the offense.
+The Council of the City of Toronto has adopted a graffiti bylaw in 2005 (revised in 2011) that lists definitions, prohibitions, and the cost of the offence.
 "Graffiti art" and "graffiti vandalism" are distinguished.
 Individuals and businesses under this bylaw must remove graffiti vandalism on their property at their own expense or else the city will remove the graffiti for them and send the bill.
 Graffiti allowed by municipal permits is called "graffiti art".
 Graffiti art does not need to be removed.

 Legitimization of graffiti

 A public effort that legitimized the use of graffiti was established by the Queen Street West Business Improvement Association (BIA) for the area colloquially known as Graffiti Alley (originally Rush Lane).
 Chair of the BIA, Spencer Sutherland, initiated this movement to protect property owners who did not wish to remove the graffiti street art and were being ticketed.
 The BIA claimed that the area was culturally significant, citing Rick Mercer's use of the laneway, between Queen Street and Richmond Street, from Spadina Avenue to Portland Street, during his "Rick’s Rants" monologue on his CBC Television shows, notably The Rick Mercer Report, and argued that it is a popular destination for photography and draws urban tourists to the area on a daily basis.

 The entire laneway south of Queen St West from John Street to Bathurst Street was officially designated as an area of municipal significance in the Graffiti Management Plan adopted by Toronto City Council on July 12, 2011.
 In September 2015, Vogue Magazine cited Queen West as the second coolest neighbourhood in the world, crediting the area's trendsetting "street style" to Graffiti Alley.
 The Queen St West BIA and local tour company Tour Guys host walking tours through Graffiti Alley for visitors to experience and learn about graffiti street art.
 The Laneway Project and Queen Street West BIA host a party in Graffiti Alley called Layers of Rush Lane: A Party in Graffiti Alley.
 The Press Pause artist collective is recognized as contributors to Rush Lane.
-Style In Progress, a graffiti and hip hop event, takes place at Yonge–Dundas Square and in Rush Lane.
+Style In Progress, a graffiti and hip hop event, that takes place at Sankofa Square and in Rush Lane.

 Notable Toronto graffiti artists

 In an attempt by the City of Toronto to clean up graffiti while not differentiating between art and vandalism, many graffiti artists or "writers" are only identifiable by their signatures in order to remain anonymous.
 Serious and experienced writers follow unwritten rules amongst each other in order to maintain a hierarchy of respect within the community.

-Toronto maintains the StART Program maintains a directory of street artists and writers based/from Toronto, or have graffiti in Toronto.
+The StART Program maintains a directory of street artists and writers based/from Toronto, or have graffiti in Toronto.
 The registry has grown to approximately 200 entries as of April 2019.
-Artists and writers that have a background in graffiti that is registered in the StART program include ARTCHILD, Getso, Jessey Pacho, Li-Hill, MEDIAH, Nando Zevê, Peru 143, Shalak Attack, shayne rivet, SPH, Style Over Status.
-Takeo Ten.
+Artists and writers that have a background in graffiti that is registered in the StART program include ARTCHILD, Getso, Jessey Pacho, Li-Hill, MEDIAH, Nando Zevê, Peru 143, Shalak Attack, shayne rivet, SPH, Style Over Status, and Takeo Ten.